College Savings Statistics

 Other Savings Accounts

-For this section, the type of education savings accounts being referred to is a Coverdell account.
+For this section, the type of education savings account being referred to is a Coverdell account.
 Another account used for college savings is an IRA – which stands for an investment retirement account.
 Traditionally used for retirement, IRAs can also be used for college savings.
 Traditional savings accounts are also used for college savings, they offer the most flexibility with how the funds can be used – they need not be spent strictly for educational expenses.

 • Coverdell ESA assets have invested $7 billion in mutual funds.